-- VBI Enable: When set to Actvie this setting will enable VBI for this channel.
-Default is Inactive. - Start Line: Defines at which line on the input the VBI section will start.
+- VBI Enable: When set to Active this setting will enable VBI for this channel.
+Default is Inactive.
+Note that if the input resolution is different from the output resolution it is impossible to activate VBI since VBI can only be inserted if the resolutions are the same. - Start Line: Defines at which line on the input the VBI section will start.
 Default value is 0 (Off).
-The minimum VBI values are (as for VideoOut): - NTSC: 7 - PAL: 6 - 720p: 7 - 1080i: 6 - Delay DVE: Sets the number of frames the VBI should be delayed before the clip can be used in DVE mode.
+The minimum VBI values are (as for VideoOut): - NTSC: 7PAL: 6720p: 71080i: 6 - Delay DVE: Sets the number of frames the VBI should be delayed before the clip can be used in DVE mode.
 Default for Viz 3.3 is 0 (Off).
 For Viz 3.2 the value is 1. - Delay Texture: Sets the number of frames the VBI should be delayed before the clip can be used in texture mode.
 Default is 0 (Off).

-Figure 131: VideoIn audio settings
+Figure 136: VideoIn audio settings